How to know if Your Hemorrhoids Are Healing?

 Home care is effective for the vast majority of mild to moderate hemorrhoids.
 However, see a doctor if:

-You develop a fever, pus, or unusual swelling — these may indicate an abscess
+- You develop a fever, pus, or unusual swelling

-You are unsure whether what you have is actually hemorrhoids — rectal bleeding always warrants professional diagnosis
+- You are unsure whether what you have is actually hemorrhoids

-Options include rubber band ligation (most common outpatient procedure), sclerotherapy, infrared coagulation, or in severe cases, surgical hemorrhoidectomy.
-Highly effective — most require only a single visit.
+Options include rubber band ligation, sclerotherapy, infrared coagulation, or in severe cases, surgical hemorrhoidectomy.
+Most treatments are highly effective and require only a single visit.

 Conclusion